Relay: Basic design and operation

 If the relay is driving a large, or especially a reactive load, there may be a similar problem of surge currents around the relay output contacts.
 In this case a snubber circuit (a capacitor and resistor in series) across the contacts may absorb the surge.
 Suitably rated capacitors and the associated resistor are sold as a single packaged component for this commonplace use.

 If the coil is designed to be energized with alternating current (AC), some method is used to split the flux into two out-of-phase components which add together, increasing the minimum pull on the armature during the AC cycle.
 Typically this is done with a small copper "shading ring" crimped around a portion of the core that creates the delayed, out-of-phase component, which holds the contacts during the zero crossings of the control voltage.

 Contact materials for relays vary by application.
 Materials with low contact resistance may be oxidized by the air, or may tend to "stick" instead of cleanly parting when opening.
 Contact material may be optimized for low electrical resistance, high strength to withstand repeated operations, or high capacity to withstand the heat of an arc.
 Where very low resistance is required, or low thermally-induced voltages are desired, gold-plated contacts may be used, along with palladium and other non-oxidizing, semi-precious metals.
 Silver or silver-plated contacts are used for signal switching.
 Mercury-wetted relays make and break circuits using a thin, self-renewing film of liquid mercury.
 For higher-power relays switching many amperes, such as motor circuit contactors, contacts are made with a mixtures of silver and cadmium oxide, providing low contact resistance and high resistance to the heat of arcing.
 Contacts used in circuits carrying scores or hundreds of amperes may include additional structures for heat dissipation and management of the arc produced when interrupting the circuit.
 Some relays have field-replaceable contacts, such as certain machine tool relays; these may be replaced when worn out, or changed between normally open and normally closed state, to allow for changes in the controlled circuit.

 Terminology

 Circuit symbols of relays (C denotes the common terminal in SPDT and DPDT types.)

 Since relays are switches, the terminology applied to switches is also applied to relays; a relay switches one or more poles, each of whose contacts can be thrown by energizing the coil.
 Normally open (NO) contacts connect the circuit when the relay is activated; the circuit is disconnected when the relay is inactive.
 Normally closed (NC) contacts disconnect the circuit when the relay is activated; the circuit is connected when the relay is inactive.
 All of the contact forms involve combinations of NO and NC connections.

-The National Association of Relay Manufacturers and its successor, the Relay and Switch Industry Association define 23 distinct electrical contact forms found in relays and switches.
+In the US, the National Association of Relay Manufacturers and its successor, the Relay and Switch Industry Association define 23 distinct electrical contact forms found in relays and switches.
 Of these, the following are commonly encountered: